zripka/tag-parse/README.md

 # tag-parse
-A simple bash script to copy tagged text from interview transcripts to a new file, interview ID.
+A simple bash script to copy tagged text from interview transcripts to a new file.
+Useful for the 'relevant text' step in qualitative data analysis (Auerbach & Silverstein, 2003).

+### use
+* create a table corresponding interviewee names to interview ids
+* do a find-and-replace on all existing '@' or '~' symbols
+* read the transcripts and enclose each section of relevant text in an @~ pair
+* run the script

 ### structure
 * relevant text in the transcript files is enclosed by tags